Bernardo-MG/base-pom/readme.md

 # Base POM

-Parent [Maven POM][maven-pom-intro] setting up a Maven project for common usage, taking advantage of several plugins, and supporting good practices such as unit and integration testing, or dependency convergence.

-This is a generic base POM, useful for any kind of project, no matter what actual technologies they are based on, and will add no dependency, apart from the plugins.
+Parent [Maven POM][maven-pom-intro] for common Maven projects.
+Supports good practices such as unit plus integration testing, or dependency convergence.
+And this is done without adding any additional dependency to the project, only Maven plugins.
+This way it is useful for any kind of project, no matter what actual technologies it is based on.

 [![Maven Central](https://img.shields.io/maven-central/v/com.bernardomg.maven/base-pom.svg)][maven-repo]